 But for those looking to keep costs low (or — even better — free!) there are some Spotify membership deals that might catch your attention.
 Here are a few frugal ways to get Spotify for free or almost free.

 1. Try the free version

+Okay, so let’s get the obvious way to get free Spotify out of the way first.
 For those who don’t want to pay a dime for the massive music library offered through Spotify have an option, but it involves listening to advertisements.
 The streaming service can offer its music for free by forcing free users to listen to ads every three to five songs.
 If that doesn’t bother you, then you might be in business.
 There are also some other limitations, though, of the free version.
 One, you can’t download music for listening offline, like on an airplane.
 You are also limited to how often you can shuffle through songs.
 The premium version ditches the ads and gives you total control of the entire music library.

 2. Check out special promotions for free users

 To better compete against Apple Music, Spotify runs promotions that gives new users anywhere from 1-3 months of Spotify Premium for free at various times throughout the year.
 If you’re on the fence about forking over $10 per month, this is a good opportunity to see how much you actually use the service.
 During the COVID-19 pandemic and any subsequent flair-ups, it could be an easy way to pump some tunes through your home while you’re working or wrangling your children.